 Signed, Sealed, Delivered

-Since 1792, the cost of mailing a letter has been raised 40 times.
-The way those rates are determined also has changed over the years.
-Until 1855, prices were based on distance, not weight, and it wasn't until 1885 that the USPS settled on 1 ounce as the default weight for first-class postage.
-Since then, postage stamp prices have gone in only one direction: up.
-In the past five years alone, first-class stamps have jumped 22% in price.
+From 1792 to 2020, the cost of mailing a letter using the U.S. Postal Service jumped 40 times — and a just-announced increase is poised to become the 41st hike in stamp prices.
+Until 1855, prices were based on distance, not weight, but the USPS then settled on 1 ounce as the default weight for first-class postage.
+Since then, stamp prices have gone up, up, up, and will soon settle (for now, anyway) at 58 cents.
 Here's a look back at how the price of postage has increased since America's beginnings.